 The upset lasted approximately two and a half minutes.
 This was not a brief bump or momentary disturbance.
 It was a sustained encounter with severe atmospheric forces.

-As a result, multiple flight attendants were injured, including two who suffered serious injuries.
-Passengers were also hurt, prompting an emergency diversion to Minneapolis, where medical personnel met the aircraft.
+Neither the passengers nor the flight attendants had any warning of the impending loss of control.
+There was no seatbelt sign, and the beverage cart was in the middle of service.
+As a result, the cart, flight attendants, and passengers were forcefully thrown into the cabin ceiling.
+Multiple flight attendants were injured, including two who suffered serious injuries.
+Passengers were also seriously injured, prompting an emergency diversion to Minneapolis, where medical personnel met the aircraft.
 At least twenty-five of those on board were transported to local hospitals for evaluation and care.
 The cabin interior sustained substantial damage.

 Flight path of DAL56 heading directly into an area of severe weather.